raspberrypilearning/3D-scene/en/step_4.md

   <iframe src="https://scratch.mit.edu/projects/454124566/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

 A Backdrop is **always** at the back and cannot move.
-In this example project, the Backdrop is **Sky**.
+In this example project, the Backdrop is the **Sky**.

 Sprites can move around the stage, and be in front of or behind other sprites.
-In this example project the **Shark** sprite is able to rise from behind the waves because the waves are not drawn on the backdrop. **Waves** is a sprite.
+In this example project the **Shark** sprite is able to jump from behind the waves because the waves are not drawn on the backdrop. **Waves** are a sprite.

 --- /no-print ---